lkhq/laniakea/README.md

  * No shell script glue
  * Reuse existing tools whenever possible, via wrappers

-It's tasks include, but are not limited to:
+Its tasks include, but are not limited to:
  * Synchronizing packages from the source distribution with the target derivative
  * Migrating packages between suites using Britney2
  * Building disk images for the derivative